HomeLatest NewsGadgetsAhead of Apple’s iPhone 14 launch, Huawei unveils Mate 50 series with satellite connectivity

 Preferred Source of Google

-Ahead of technology major ‘s rumoured iPhone 14 launch with connectivity option, Chinese tech company Huawei has announced to launch the Mate 50 smartphone series that allows users to send text messages via satellite communication.
+Ahead of global technology major ‘s rumoured iPhone 14 launch with satellite connectivity option, Chinese tech company Huawei has announced to launch the Mate 50 smartphone series that allows users to send text messages via satellite communication.

 Launching the Mate 50 smartphone series on Tuesday, Richard Yu, CEO, Huawei’s Consumer Business Group, said that the smartphones could support satellite-based short message service (SMS).